RanjanPriya12/Nextjs-Practice/README.md

 ##  Layouts
 * A layout is UI that is shared between multiple pages.
 On navigation, layouts preserve state, remain interactive, and do not re-render.
 * Layouts are Server Components by default but can be set to a Client Component.
+* The topmost layout is called the Root Layout.
+This required layout is shared across all pages in an application.
+Root layouts must contain `html` and `body` tags.